Joint & Muscle Health

 But the key is sticking with it.

-Six weeks after they stopped stretching, researchers found that although the arteries in their legs continued to remain more relaxed and kept allowing more blood to pass through them, the arteries in their arms had returned to their original state.
+Six weeks after they stopped stretching, researchers found that although the arteries in their legs remained more relaxed and allowed more blood to pass through them, the arteries in their arms had returned to their original state.

-Along with improving the function of arteries, stretching may also increase the number of capillaries supplying blood to muscle tissue and thereby boost muscle health.2
+Along with improving the function of arteries, stretching may also increase the number of capillaries supplying blood to muscle tissue, thereby boosting muscle health.2

 Limited Mobility?
 Stretching Offers Big Benefits

-In these lab tests involving researchers from Kansas State University, Florida State University and scientists in Japan, the findings also demonstrate that stretching can be a valuable exercise for older people who have a limited ability to move around and engage in physical activity.
+In these lab tests involving researchers from Kansas State University, Florida State University, and scientists in Japan, the findings also demonstrate that stretching can be a valuable exercise for older people with limited ability to move around and engage in physical activity.

 "Elderly people with limited mobility are often less likely to take part (in exercise)," says researcher Judy Muller-Delp.
 "Our research suggests that static muscle stretching performed regularly can have a real impact by increasing blood flow to muscles in the lower leg."